pctrung/EmployeeManagement/README.md

 ## In Command Line

 * Create appsettings.json file to config connection strings in Data layer and MVCSite layer
-* Open command line, cd to project and run these code
+* In the project directory, you run:
 ```
 dotnet restore
 cd EmployeeManagement.MVCSite